Policy and Procedures for Responding to Allegations of Research Misconduct

-Research Integrity Officer: The RIO at Emerson College is the Associate Vice President for the Office of Research and Creative Scholarship or his/her designee.
+Research Integrity Officer: The RIO at Emerson College is the Executive Director for the Office of Research and Creative Scholarship or his/her designee.
 RIO responsibilities include the following duties related to research misconduct proceedings:

 - Consult confidentially with persons uncertain about whether to submit an allegation of research misconduct;

 - Assess each allegation of research misconduct in accordance with Section V.A. of this policy to determine whether it falls within the definition of research misconduct and warrants an inquiry;

 - As necessary, take interim action and notify relevant external funding agencies of special circumstances;

 - Sequester research data and evidence pertinent to the allegation of research misconduct in accordance with Section V.C. of this policy and maintain it securely in accordance with this policy and applicable law and regulation;

 - Make all reasonable and practical efforts to provide confidentiality to those involved in the research misconduct proceeding, to the extent allowed by applicable law and institutional policy;

 - Notify the respondent and provide opportunities for him/her to review/ comment/respond to allegations, evidence, and committee reports in accordance with Section III.C. of this policy;

 - Inform respondents, complainants, and witnesses of the procedural steps in the research misconduct proceeding;